ThomasLaukkanen/ThomasLaukkanen/README.md

  And I like to help local businesses to succeed on the web. 🏢

 ### Want to get in touch?
-Lets talk at [Linkedin](www.linkedin.com/in/tholau) i will get back to you asap 🤙
+Lets talk at [Linkedin](www.linkedin.com/in/tholau) i will get back to you asap. 🤙

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=thomaslaukkanen&show_icons=true&theme=radical)